britt-klose/code-quiz/README.md

     - Asks what the remainder is after a number has been divided *
     - Asks what percent a number is of another number
     - None are right because % is a comparison operator
-3. what does API stand for?
+3. What does API stand for?
     - Application Programming Interface *
     - Application Proffessional Intercommunication
     - Autimated Programming Interface
     - Authorized preface Intercom
-4. what is DOM or the Document Object Model?
+4. What is DOM or the Document Object Model?
     - A tree of objects that represent the opened page *
     - It is used to retrieve resources from a web server and then displays them on a user's device
     - A set of methods, properties, and URLs that are used to interact with components